kuhchung/kuhchung.github.io/pages/armory/progression.md

 Barioth (upgrade from qurupeco, skippable)

 ### Weapons Checkpoint
+At this point, we're preparing for High Rank!
+Sword and Shield: One of every element
+Greatsword: Sieglinde
+Lance: One of every element
+Longsword: Basically just make all of them
+Switch Axe: Same as above, except the crystal one is pretty dumb
+Hammer: The pure iron line is fine.
+Hammer is honestly a bit sad until HR 6* :(
+Bowgun: You've probably been collecting these as you go.
+The barrels and stocks don't need upgrades, so just make them.
+Of note, Thundacrus stock is incredibly good, Barrozooka barrel is amazing.
+Agnablaster has its place.

 ## Village 6\*
 Helios Lagi mix.
 Main note: SKIP THE CHEST PIECE.